bashrc2/miniircd/README.md

     /identify [password]

 The first account to be registered gets oper status.
+Note that this applies for all channels.

 A passwords file in the state directory contains password hashes.
 The word "oper" is appended to any accounts with oper status.